Alejogb1/job-board/blog-data/how-can-resnet-like-cnns-be-combined-with-lstms-for-processing-multiple-images.md

 id: "how-can-resnet-like-cnns-be-combined-with-lstms-for-processing-multiple-images"
 ---

-Okay, let's tackle this one.
+, let's tackle this one.
 I've actually had to implement something very similar a few years back while working on a project that involved video understanding – recognizing specific actions performed by individuals within a video stream.
 It wasn't as simple as just feeding a stack of images through the network; the temporal dimension and inter-frame dependencies were critical.
 We ended up using a ResNet as the core feature extractor for each frame, then integrating those feature maps with an LSTM to capture the sequence-based information.

-The fundamental concept here is to treat multiple images as a *sequence*, rather than individual inputs to a static classifier.
+The fundamental concept here is to treat multiple images as a _sequence_, rather than individual inputs to a static classifier.
 The ResNet portion, typically a pre-trained model on ImageNet or similar, acts as a powerful feature extractor.
 Its deep architecture enables it to learn hierarchical representations from pixel data.
 Then, the LSTM processes those learned feature representations over a temporal dimension, allowing it to model the relationships and changes over the image sequence.
 This is especially useful when you are looking for events, actions, or changes that only become apparent over time and across different frames, or images in your case.

 Now, let's break down a possible implementation, focusing on the key components and architectural choices.
 Think of it as an evolution from a typical image classification task to a more complex sequence modeling problem.
 We'll use TensorFlow/Keras here for demonstration purposes, but the core concepts are adaptable to other deep learning frameworks.

 **Component Breakdown**

 1.  **ResNet Feature Extractor:** We'll use a pre-trained ResNet (ResNet50, for example) and remove its classification head, treating its output as feature maps.
-Crucially, we *do not fine-tune* this feature extractor initially.
+Crucially, we _do not fine-tune_ this feature extractor initially.
 This avoids distorting the generalized visual features it has already learned from ImageNet.
 Later, you can experiment with fine-tuning on your particular image data, but a good starting point is to fix the pre-trained weights.

 2.  **Feature Map Flattening and Projection:** The output from ResNet will typically be a three-dimensional tensor (height, width, channels).
 To feed it into the LSTM, which expects sequences of vectors, we need to flatten the spatial dimensions.
 Following this flattening, you typically apply a fully-connected or dense layer to project the high-dimensional feature space into a smaller dimension for better memory and processing efficiency.